-The City of Boston use the collected data to find and fix problems.
-This information also helps us plan long-term infrastructure improvements.
-We plan to open source the Street Bump code so that it can easily be adopted by other cities.
+The City of Boston used the collected data to find and fix problems.
+This information also helped us plan long-term infrastructure improvements.

 Like any city, Boston is constantly working to maintain, repair, and upgrade its transportation infrastructure.
 Contractors and Public Works crews are usually the ones who find potholes and other problems in our roadways.
 However, that works takes up a lot of time and doesn’t always find issues right away.

 At the same time, everybody has a smartphone.
 This has created the possibility for an army of volunteer pothole-spotters, similar to what we did with BOS:311.
 But, what if City workers and residents could help identify problems without having to lift a finger?

 Our hypothesis?
 An app that allows users to collect and submit roadway data as they drive will improve the City's ability to find and fix issues.